Five Lessons Your Teenager Will Learn From a High School Life Skills Curriculum

 Expressing Informed Opinions Tactfully

 Teens must learn how to express their thoughts at the right time and in the right manner.
 Learning to do so will be helpful when they go to college and build their careers.
-They should be able to discern the quality of information they receive to make sound, well-informed opinions and decisions.
+They should be able to discern the quality of information they receive to make a sound.
+Well-informed opinions and decisions.
 An excellent literacy curriculum will teach critical thinking and communication skills to help teens share their thoughts responsibly and respectfully.

 Taking Care of Their Body